DrDEXT3R/HandGestureControl/README.md

 ## License

-This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](https://github.com/DrDEXT3R/HandGestureControl/blob/master/LICENSE) file for details
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](https://github.com/DrDEXT3R/HandGestureControl/blob/master/LICENSE) file for details.